stencila/website/src/learn/getting-started/quick-start.md

 ## Try out Stencila on the Cloud

 You can start with Stencila not having to install anything on your machine.
 All you need is Internet connection and an up-to-date browser such as Firefox, Chrome or Internet Explorer.
-Simply go to Try out [Stencila Alpha](http://builds.stenci.la/stencila/) and select the last build (from the top of the list).
+Simply go to  [Stencila Alpha](http://builds.stenci.la/stencila/) and select the last build (from the top of the list).

 Start with the `Kitchen sink: a project with everything in it for testing`.
 It will take you to the example Stencila pack containing a Stencila Document and a Stencila Sheet.
 You can swap between the Document and the Sheet by clicking the tabs at the bottom (see below):